KodrAus/KodrAus.github.io/_posts/2022-02-15-whats-up-with-rusts-trait-objects.markdown

 It's not that `dyn Trait` is bad, just that it's quirky.
 To me, it feels a lot like `struct`s in .NET used to (and still do sometimes).
 They're not a foundational tool.
 They're a niche tool for solving a niche problem.
 There's nothing wrong with that, but they give a glimpse of much greater untapped potential.
 If only we could iron out a few of the quirks.
 For `dyn Trait` at least, there is active and ongoing work in that area.

-I for one am super excited for that future Rust with even just a few less quirks.
+It's also not even that quirks themselves are bad.
+In some sense these gaps you find in Rust that need filling in are a positive sign of its methodical march forwards.
+I for one though am super excited for that future Rust with even just a few less quirks.